William Kennedy (explorer): Legal challenge to Hudson's Bay Company

+Later life and death

 By 1860, Captain Kennedy settled at his family home in the Red River Settlement with his wife, Eleanor Cripps (a friend of Lady Franklin).
 During this period he operated a store with his brother George, eventually becoming active in the community as a magistrate, and member of the Board of Education of Manitoba.
 He was invited to present his Arctic findings at the first scientific address of the newly formed Historical and Scientific Society of Manitoba, 1879.

+During the 1860s, Kennedy rebuilt his family home at Red River in the river-stone style, naming it The Maples.